joseantonio11/practicalMachineLearningCoursera/README.md

 Course project graders,

 No need to download html file.
-Here are the two ways to read .html in GitHub directly without having to down load the html file:
+Here are two ways to read .html in GitHub directly without having to download the html file:

 (1) You can get a decent preview .html by clicking on .md file .